 Buck & Buck has been providing clothing solutions for more than 33 years.
 What began in Seattle as an adaptive clothing service for nursing facilities in the late 70s, has grown to become the national leader in the design and manufacture of specialized clothing.
 Clothing designed with snap closures, VELCRO® Brand closures and zippers help make getting dressed easier.
 Visit their store.

 This iPad app is a customizable keyboard and adaptive notepad with word prediction and text-to-speech features.
-It enables the user to quickly and easily create customized keyboard layouts including the ability to assign each key a designated letter, word, sentence or picture; merge cells together to form larger keys; create audio recordings and convert text-to-speech with words highlighted as they are spoken. $19.99 at iTunes.
+It enables the user to quickly and easily create customized keyboard layouts including the ability to assign each key a designated letter, word, sentence or picture; merge cells together to form larger keys; create audio recordings and convert text-to-speech with words highlighted as they are spoken.
+Learn more online.

 Dexteria is a set of therapeutic hand exercises (not games) to improve fine motor skills and handwriting readiness in children and adults.
 Dexteria’s unique hand and finger activities take full advantage of the multi-touch interface to help build strength, control, and dexterity.
-Price: $3.99 and it is available at iTunes.
+It is available at iTunes.

 Nuance’s Dragon Mobile Assistant is a virtual assistant for Android that can perform a wide variety of functions including conversion of speech to text and text to speech commands, dialing to texting, launching music, share location, find directions and more.
 The “always on” assistant can dial into scheduled conference calls, compose email and read calendar alerts, Facebook Newsfeed updates and text messages.
 Download it online.

 RollerMouse works well in compact spaces and offers different styles for users with small to large hands.
 RollerMouse products provide palm support and allow you to maneuver your PC or Mac cursor with just your fingers, eliminating the need for you to hold your hand against gravity.
 RollerMouse is ideal for use with mountable keyboard trays.
-Prices range from $199.95 to $265.00 and they offer a 30-day trial.
 Check out all the different options at their store.

 This software is designed to assist people with hand tremor.
 Major Features: Anti-tremor mouse filtering.
 Removal of accidental mouse clicks.
 Assistive “Icon Targeting” system.
 Quick enable/disable using the scroll lock key.
 Simple design for easy configuration.
 Visit the SteadyMouse website for more information.